gem/oq-engine/doc/engine/What's-new.md

-We have detailed instructions to install the engine on CentOS 7 and Fedora and in general of [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md)
+We have detailed instructions to install the engine on CentOS 7 and Fedora and in general of [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md) The engine works on a lot of Linux versions, even recent ones like Ubuntu 15.04, it has less dependencies that it had in the past and it is easier to install.

 While the engine is not supported on Windows and Mac OS, we are happy to report that the underlying libraries and the